Hopobcn/FWI/README.md

 2. **Parallelize with OpenACC with 1 GPU**

+    Add the necessary OpenACC pragmas to accelerate the FWI mini-app using GPUs.
+Remember that the login nodes in Minotauro have older GPUS (NVIDIA Tesla C2090 (Fermi)).
+Use the compute nodes if you want to use the newest GPUs (NVIDIA Tesla K80 (kepler)).

     From now on, use the PGI 16.5 compiler to work with OpenACC since it's the only fully supported compiler with OpenACC 2.5. (`gcc` >= 6.1.0 has OpenACC 2.0 support but has not been tested)
     We recommend reading the document "[The OpenACC Application Programmin Interface V2.5](www.openacc.org/sites/default/files/OpenACC_2pt5.pdf)" information about the OpenACC Spec 2.5.
     Again, remember to document all the code that you add.